phenomfunbi/word-count-read-file/README.md

 # word-count-read-file
-A program to read file &amp; count words
+A program to count words in "story.txt" file attached